simotae14/reactjs-interview-questions/README.md

 3. ### What is JSX?

     *JSX* is a XML-like syntax extension to ECMAScript (the acronym stands for *JavaScript XML*).
-Basically it just provides syntactic sugar for the `React.createElement()` function, giving us expressiveness of JavaScript along with HTML like template syntax.
+Basically it just provides syntactic sugar for the `React.createElement()` function.

     In the example below text inside `<h1>` tag is returned as JavaScript function to the render function.